MetroCS/QualityToolsForBlueJ/DevelopmentConventions.md

 * [Build Environment](#Build-Environment)
 * [Repository Structure](#Repository-Structure)

 _____
 ## Contributing
 ### New Issues
-- Review the [Project Board](../../projects/1) to verify that the issue has not already been integrated into the project.
+- Review the [Project Board](../../projects/1) to verify that the issue does not already appear as a project task.
 - Search the [Issues](../../issues) to determine related issues (epics, dependencies, not yet triaged, ...).
-- Create a new issue using the "New Issue" button on the [Issues](../../issues) page.
+- Create a new issue using the "**New Issue**" button on the [Issues](../../issues) page.
   - Choose an appropriate issue template (e.g., "Bug report", "User Story").
   - Change the title of the issue.
   - Modify the body of the issue in accordance with the template.